asylumfunk/xbmc-script.xtweet/README.txt

 Use:
 	- When you first run the script, it will ask for your Twitter username and password.
 		- Note: You can always update this later with the "Edit account settings" option on the main menu.
-	- From the main menu, you can either tweet automatically about the song/video that you have playing or you can enter in a status yourself.
+	- From the main menu, you can...
+		- tweet automatically about the song/video that you have playing
+		- enter in a status yourself
+		- send a Direct Message to another user
+		- edit your account settings

 Coming Soon:
-	- the ability to search Twitter, view timelines, and direct messages
+	- the ability to search Twitter, view timelines, and full support for direct messages

 Support:
 	- @asylumfunk